 Permanent disability in a construction accident can often mean that the victim is unable to return to work, or they may have to seek a new vocation.
 Seeking compensation for a loss of wage-earning abilities is essential for anyone suffering permanent disability from a negligent party’s actions.

 After losing a loved one in a fatal construction accident, investigating the incident to look for negligent acts by coworkers or employers is your right.
-Under the Illinois Wrongful Death Act, 740 ILCS 180/1, you can act as a personal representative of the deceased to bring a lawsuit to recover damages.

 If negligence is the cause of your relative’s death, you can seek damages for your loss and the income that your loved one was providing.
 In a workplace fatality, you may be entitled to a death benefit; a payment that beneficiaries receive while their insurance policy is active.